 1. Grab your dutch oven and heat it up on a stove or open fire.
 Add a stick of butter and cup of brown sugar.
-Heat and stir until carmelized.
+Heat and stir until caramelized.

 3. Follow instructions on the side of the yellow cake mix and combine the cake mix, water, eggs, and vegetable oil in a mixing bowl.
 Pro-tip: replace water with the pineapple juice from the canned pineapple.

-4. Once the brown sugar is done carmelizing lay the sliced pineapple on bottom of the dutch oven.
+4. Once the brown sugar is done caramelizing lay the sliced pineapple on bottom of the dutch oven.
 Pro-tip: put cherries the center of the sliced pineapples.

-5. Pour the cake mix on top of the carmelized brown sugar and sliced pineapple.
+5. Pour the cake mix on top of the caramelized brown sugar and sliced pineapple.
 Once this is done it's ready to bake!

 When baking with a dutch oven consistent heat is important.
 You'll want to cook with charcoal, make sure the dutch oven on a level surface, and keep the it out of the wind.

 6. Prepare 30+ charcoals.
 They are ready when partially white.
-You'll want to put 6 below the dutch oven and 20+ on top of the lid.
+Once they're ready you'll want to put 6 below the dutch oven and 20+ on top of the lid.

 7. Baking time is around 25 minutes.
 If you can put a knife in the center of the cake and it comes out clean the cake is ready.
 Pro-tip: the cake is usually done once you've smelled it twice.